Gyaniultimate/Gyaniultimate/README.md

 ### Hi there 👋

+I am a Mechanical Engineering undergraduate, currently in my 2nd year of study at IIT Guwahati.

 <!--
 **Gyaniultimate/Gyaniultimate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.